threatcode/BugCode/CHANGELOG/footer.md

 November 5, 2017:
 ---
 * Added "Last modified" and "Created" in Hosts view
-* Fixed bug when trying to run Bogcode as second process and closing the terminal (&!)
+* Fixed bug when trying to run Bugcode as second process and closing the terminal (&!)
 * Fixed bug where it asked for dependencies eternally when you have a different version than the one required
 * Fixed small bug in the update_from_document method
 * Fixed bug, makes the python library dependencies specific to the desired version